Emmanuel Frimpong: International career

 Frimpong played six matches with England's under-16 team in 2007.
 In March 2008, Frimpong scored a 71st-minute goal for England against Germany's under-16 team in the Montaigu Tournament to give England a 1–0 win.

 In 2009, Frimpong said, "No matter what, I will always play for Ghana because at the end of the day, from what I believe, I am a Ghanaian."

 In August 2010, Frimpong was called up for the England under-19 squad to face Slovakia the following month, though he was later forced to withdraw from the squad after suffering his ACL injury.

 In February 2011, Frimpong said, "I have always told my family that if Ghana calls me, I will personally ride my own bicycle from England to Ghana [to play for the Black Stars]."
 In August, Frimpong had planned to spectate at a friendly match between Ghana and Nigeria at Vicarage Road in Watford, but the game was postponed due to the 2011 England riots.
 Later that month, Frimpong received his first call-up for the England under-21 team.

 On 6 September 2011, it was announced by the Ghana Football Association (GFA) that Frimpong has pledged his future to Ghana.
 FIFA cleared him to play for Ghana in November 2012.
 He made his Ghana international debut on 24 March 2013 during a 2014 World Cup qualifying match against Sudan.

 Style of play

 Frimpong was compared with Alex Song and other African midfielders who have much pace and stamina.
 He has also been called a younger version of Michael Essien because of his hard work in the defensive midfielder role.

 Personal life

 Frimpong is the cousin of Norwegian-Ghanaian professional footballer Yaw Amankwah, who plays as a centre back for Norwegian club Stabæk.
 He is also a cousin to Lethal Bizzle.
 In 2012, Frimpong contributed a rap verse to the remix of Bizzle's track "Leave It Yeah."

+He appeared in court in May 2024 following a variety of tenant harassment allegations, including peering through his tenant's blinds.